seckcoder/iu_c311/racket/call-by-need/README.md

 based on implicit reference

-call by need and call by name
+call by need/call by name 4.39

 During the implementation of call by need, I finally could understand the usage of datatype:expval and datatype:procedure.